Dr. Samuel Marks breaks the rules, again. This time they were his own....

 Tollack chuckled.
 “As if that makes it all permissible.”

+I couldn't keep it in any longer.
 “We wed four months ago.”

 Tollack’s jaw just about hit the floor.
 “You’re joking?”
 He was stunned.
 “You have to be.
 Right?
 I’m right, tell me I am.
 I have to be….”

 I put a hand on his shoulder.
 “Vivienne is my wife, Tollack.
-And I assure you, she has no knowledge of the Flamella tree, the Society or the Future.
+And, I assure you, she has no knowledge of the Flamella tree, the Society or the Future.
 She only knows Samuel Marquette loves her and is her husband.”

 “Sam, you’re making a foolish – nay, terrible mistake.
 You can’t-“

 "I already have.”
 He rose to pace around the room.
 “Look, I'm not asking for permission, Tollack.
 What’s done is done.”
 I needed to tell him first, before announcing it to the Council.
 "She should've died six months ago."